 Tuna gets no better than this.
 If you can find top quality fresh tuna, there really isn't much that you have to do to it.
 Just season with plenty of kosher or sea salt and lots of freshly ground pepper, quickly sear in a smoking hot skillet, slice, and enjoy.
 A quick and easy Kohlrabi Slaw -- crisp, light and fresh -- pairs perfectly with the melt-in-your-mouth Tuna.
 The Ginger-Lime aioli comes together in a matter of seconds and adds a little acidity and creaminess to perfectly balance the dish.

 Of course, you can marinate tuna in all kinds of things, but if you have high-quality fish, there's nothing better than tasting it pure.
 It's tender and practically melts in your mouth.

 This is some beautiful Bluefin Tuna that was caught off the San Diego coast.
 Ahi, Yellowfin, Bluefin or any other type of tuna or meaty fish would be great for this dish.
 While it's not healthy to eat tuna all the time due to elevated mercury, it's totally fine as a special treat every once in a while.

 You could really make this slaw with any veggies that you have on hand, but I prefer to highlight kohlrabi.
-Kohlrabi is a veggie that related to cabbage, kale, and broccoli, and tastes like a crisp and sweet combination of all three.
+Kohlrabi is a veggie that is related to cabbage, kale, and broccoli and tastes like a crisp and sweet combination of all three.
 Radishes add a peppery taste that goes great with the sweet kohlrabi, fresh parsley and bright lemon juice.
-This kohlrabi slaw recipe inspired by the beautiful NOPI cookbook, which I highly recommend.
+This kohlrabi slaw recipe is inspired by the beautiful NOPI cookbook, which I highly recommend.

 - 1 kohlrabi peeled, julienned, stored in ice water